clarisse-fong/restaurantReservationSystem/README.md

 Chegg skills gave user stories to inform what functions the user would need such as listing reservations, creating reservations, creating tables, assigning reservations to tables, updating the status of a reservation and table once its assigned.

+This is a monorepo.
 You can find the original assignment here [Thinkful-Ed/starter-restaurant-reservation](https://github.com/Thinkful-Ed/starter-restaurant-reservation).

 ## Client Descriptions